NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 **CROSS-REFERENCE**

 Please refer to :ref:`ew` and
 :ref:`sbasic`.
-Also see the Appendix on Mutliple BASICs.
+Also see the Appendix on Multiple BASICs.

 --------------